Trump, stricken by COVID-19, taken to military hospital

-WASHINGTON (AP) — President Donald Trump appeared in public Friday evening for the first time since being stricken by COVID-19, boarding his Marine One helicopter for a flight to a military hospital as the virus that has killed more than 205,000 Americans spread to the highest reaches of the U.S. government.
+WASHINGTON (AP) — Stricken by COVID-19, a feverish and fatigued President Donald Trump was flown to a military hospital Friday night where he is being given Remdesivir therapy after being injected with an experimental drug combination in treatment at the White House.

+In a day of whipsaw events, the president, who has spent months downplaying the threat of the virus, was forced to cancel all campaign events a month before the election as he fought a virus that has killed more than 205,000 Americans and is hitting others in his orbit as well.

-The White House said the visit of “a few days” to Walter Reed National Military Medical Center was precautionary and that Trump would continue to work from the hospital’s presidential suite, which is equipped to allow him to keep up his official duties.
+The White House said Trump’s expected stay of “a few days” at Walter Reed National Military Medical Center was precautionary and that he would continue to work from the hospital’s presidential suite, which is equipped to allow him to keep up his official duties.

-Trump walked out of the White House and gave a thumbs-up but did not speak.
+Trump walked out of the White House Friday evening wearing a mask and gave a thumbs-up to reporters but did not speak before boarding Marine One.
 Members of the aircrew, Secret Service agents and White House staff wore face coverings to protect themselves from the president onboard the helicopter.

-Earlier Friday the White House said Trump had been injected with an experimental antibody cocktail by the White House physician.
+“Going welI, I think!
+Thank you to all.
+LOVE!!!” he wrote in his first tweet from the hospital Friday night.

-Just a month before the presidential election, Trump’s revelation that he was positive for the virus came by tweet about 1 a.m. after he had returned from an afternoon political fundraiser.
-He had gone ahead, saying nothing to the crowd though knowing he had been exposed to an aide with the disease that has infected millions in America and killed more than a million people worldwide.
+Just a month before the presidential election, Trump’s revelation that he was positive for the virus came by tweet about 1 a.m.
+Friday after he had returned from a Thursday afternoon political fundraiser.
+He had gone ahead to the event, saying nothing to the crowd though knowing he had been exposed to an aide with the disease that has infected millions in America and killed more than a million worldwide.

 “President Trump remains in good spirts, has mild symptoms, and has been working throughout the day,” said press secretary Kayleigh McEnany.
 “Out of an abundance of caution, and at the recommendation of his physician and medical experts, the president will be working from the presidential offices at Walter Reed for the next few days.”

-Trump has spent much of the year downplaying the threat of the virus, rarely wearing a protective mask and urging states and cities to “reopen” and reduce or eliminate shutdown rules.

-The president’s physician said in a memo late Friday that Trump received a dose of an experimental antibody cocktail by Regeneron that is in clinical trials.
+The president’s physician said in a memo that Trump received a dose of an experimental antibody combination by Regeneron that is in clinical trials.
 Navy Commander Dr. Sean Conley said Trump “remains fatigued but in good spirits” and that a team of experts was evaluating both the president and first lady in regard to next steps.

+Late Friday, Conley issued an update that said Trump is “doing very well” and is “not requiring any supplemental oxygen,” But he said that, “in consultation with specialists we have elected to initiate Remdesivir therapy,” an antiviral medication.

+“He has completed his first dose and is resting comfortably,” the doctor wrote.

 The first lady, who is 50, has a “mild cough and headache,” Conley reported, and the remainder of the first family, including the Trumps' son Barron, who lives at the White House, tested negative.

+Trump is 74 years old and clinically obese, putting him at higher risk of serious complications from a virus that has infected more than 7 million people nationwide.

-Both Democratic presidential nominee Joe Biden and his running mate Kamala Harris have tested negative, their campaign said.
+Both Democratic presidential nominee Biden and his running mate Kamala Harris have tested negative, their campaign said.
 Vice President Mike Pence tested negative for the virus Friday morning and “remains in good health,” his spokesman said.
+Pence was to resume his campaign schedule after his test.

-Trump’s Supreme Court nominee, Judge Amy Coney Barrett, who was with him and many others on Saturday and has been on Capitol Hill meeting with lawmakers, also tested negative, the White House said.
+Barrett, who was with Trump and many others on Saturday and has been on Capitol Hill meeting with lawmakers, also tested negative, the White House said.
+It was confirmed that she had a mild case of COVID earlier this year and has now recovered.

-Trump’s diagnosis was sure to have a destabilizing effect in Washington and around the world, raising questions about how far the virus has spread through the highest levels of the U.S. government.
-Hours before Trump announced he had contracted the virus, the White House said a top aide who had traveled with him during the week had tested positive.
+Hours earlier, the White House confirmed that a top aide who had traveled with him during the week had tested positive.

-While House chief of staff Mark Meadows on Friday tried to assure the public that Trump was conducting business as usual, even as he confirmed that the White House knew Hope Hicks, the aide, had tested positive before Trump attended a Thursday fundraiser in New Jersey.
+White House chief of staff Mark Meadows on Friday confirmed that the White House knew Hope Hicks, the aide, had tested positive before Trump attended the fundraiser.

 “I can tell you in terms of Hope Hicks, we discovered that right as Marine One was taking off yesterday,” said Meadows.
 Several staffers were pulled from the trip, but Trump did not cancel and there was no direct evidence that her illness was connected to his.